People often ask about how I got interested in emergency preparedness and survival. Here’s part of the story . . .

 So what happened to that part of me that treasured physical activity and enjoyed the satisfaction of “getting the job done?”

 Yes,I get the satisfaction of handling tools, learning new skills, and teaming up with partners in the service of a greater good.

 That’s why I started Emergency Plan Guide.
 It’s an outlet for my “pioneering” self, a place to write, and above all a place where I have the chance to move others to action.

-So I’ll be adding new information, commenting on new ideas and trends, and doing my best to get others involved.
+So I am constantly adding new information, commenting on new ideas and trends, and doing my best to get others involved.